 Invitations to: SPEECH

 1. All National sponsors VP Admin or Delegate on their behalf

-2. Event sponsors $\sqrt{}$
+2. Event sponsors $\checkmark$

-3. City/Community Representatives $\sqrt{}$
+3. City/Community Representatives $\checkmark$

-4. Provincial Representative (Govern iment) $\sqrt{}$
+4. Provincial Representative (Govern ment) $\sqrt{}$

 5. C.B.F.
-President/Rep $\sqrt{}$
+President/Rep $\checkmark$

-6. Host Chairperson $\sqrt{}$
+6. Host Chairperson $\checkmark$

-7. Master of Ceremonies √ Script Required
+7. Master of Ceremonies $\sqrt{}$ Script Required

 8. R.C.M.P.
-Colour Guard Χ
+Colour Guard X

-a) If speeches are to be made from an ice surface, it is wise to provide risers

-- and/or carpets for comfort and safety. - b) Provincial sponsors could be included as dignitaries dependent upon the amount of sponsorship funding. - Speeches should be kept to a minimum, however this will depend on what c) dignitaries choose to attend and their importance - funding-wise!
-A quality sound system is necessary. - Those not directly included in the Opening Ceremonies must be given d) reserved seating in the stands and acknowledgment made to their presence by the Host Chairperson and/or Master of Ceremonies. - e) Provincial flags for athlete representation should be provided and live/taped music. - f) The raising of the CBF flag would be appropriate if this can be arranged. - If possible, arrange for some form of local/Provincial entertainment g) - Playing of "Oh, Canada" h) - i) Athletes Oath:
+- a) If speeches are to be made from an ice surface, it is wise to provide risers and/or carpets for comfort and safety. - b) Provincial sponsors could be included as dignitaries dependent upon the amount of sponsorship funding. - c) Speeches should be kept to a minimum; however this will depend on what dignitaries choose to attend and their importance funding-wise!
+A quality sound system is necessary. - d) Those not directly included in the Opening Ceremonies must be given reserved seating in the stands and acknowledgment made to their presence by the Host Chairperson and/or Master of Ceremonies. - e) Provincial flags for athlete representation should be provided and live/taped music. - f) The raising of the CBF flag would be appropriate if this can be arranged. - g) If possible, arrange for some form of local/Provincial entertainment - h) Playing of "Oh, Canada" - i) Athletes Oath: